Why Our Baby? The Heart

 This refers to a large hole between the two ventricles, and a narrowing at or just beneath the pulmonary valve.
 This allows oxygen-poor blood to flow directly to the body, without first passing through the lungs to get oxygen.
 The result is blueness (Cyanosis).

 Patent Ductus Arteriosus (P.D.A.)

-There are a number of tests which can be carried out to determine the extent of a heart defect, and these include a physical examination, chest X-Ray, electrocardiogram, echocardiogram and, possibly, blood and urine tests.
-After reviewing the examinations and tests, the heart specialist (Cardiologist) will make recommendations about possible treatment.
+There are a number of tests that can be carried out to determine the extent of a heart defect, and these include a physical examination, chest X-ray, electrocardiogram, echocardiogram and, possibly, blood and urine tests.
+After reviewing the examinations and tests, the heart specialist (cardiologist) will make recommendations about possible treatment.

 Provides information about size and shape of the heart and the blood vessels in the lungs.

 Electrical pulses generated by the heart beat are recorded on a graph.

 An image of the heart is created by high frequency sound waves.
 A clear definition of the heart can be seen.